johnathan-greenaway/cli-FSD/README.md

 [![Run on Replit](https://replit.com/badge/github/wazacraft/cli-FSD)](https://replit.com/@wazacraft/cli-FSD)

 ## Project Progress

-v0.87
+v0.94
+- [x] - Added support for [Ollama]([url](https://github.com/ollama/ollama)) (use -o to run cli-FSD using any supported local LLM model)
+- [x] - support for script custom gpt-4-turbo assistant OpenAI's Assistants API to revie v0.87
 - [x] - finish OpenAI Assistants integration (done but but needs to be made accessible in main.py)
-- [x] - integrate other LLM providers with http request APIs similar to /v1/completions (pass -c with your query to use Anthropic API's Claude 3 Opus)\
+- [x] - integrate other LLM providers with http request APIs similar to /v1/completions (pass -c with your query to use Anthropic API's Claude 3 Opus)
 - [x] - improved error handling

 v0.75